Denhac/denhac-official-docs/membership-agreement.md

 4. Policies:
    - Member agrees to follow all policies adopted by denhac, including but not limited to policies regarding the use of equipment, services, and facility premises.
-   - Denhac's delay or failure to enforce any policy or rule will not constitute a waiver of denhac's right to enforce it in the future.
+   - denhac's delay or failure to enforce any policy or rule will not constitute a waiver of denhac's right to enforce it in the future.

 5. Rights of Publicity:
    - Member grants denhac the right to photograph, videotape, and publish their likeness, projects, and possessions for any purpose.
-   - Denhac is not responsible for photographs taken by members or guests in the facility or at events or gatherings.
+   - denhac is not responsible for photographs taken by members or guests in the facility or at events or gatherings.

 6. Surveillance Cameras:
-   - Denhac reserves the right to place surveillance cameras within the facility to monitor certain public areas.
+   - denhac reserves the right to place surveillance cameras within the facility to monitor certain public areas.
    - Only the Board of Directors or designated Agents may have access to security footage.
    - Members may not install recording devices or cameras in the facility without explicit approval from the Board of Directors.